AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

 >
 >Data sent to Facebook should not include stitched identities.
 You are responsible for honoring this obligation and can do so by ensuring that segments selected for activation do not use a stitching option in their merge policy.
 Learn more about [merge policies](/help/profile/ui/merge-policies.md).

-### Activation Type {#activation-type}
+### Activation Type and Identities {#activation-type}

 **Segment Export** - you are exporting all members of a segment (audience) with the identifiers (name, phone number, etc.) used in the Google Customer Match destination.

-For Google Customer Match, in the activation workflow, you can use customer hashed emails or phone numbers as identifiers
+For Google Customer Match, in the activation workflow, you can use customer hashed emails or phone numbers, as well as mobile device IDs (GAID or IDFA) as identifiers

 ### Google Customer Match account prerequisites {#google-account-prerequisites}